S-Richhariya/tanX/README.md

 ## Screenshots

-'Screenshots.docx' is the screenshot of the Output for above tasks
+`Screenshots.docx` is the screenshot of the Output for above tasks

 This README now includes details on testing the analysis functions, enhancing the project's robustness and reliability.